Chirag-ahir/SFC-Preparation/README.md

 What are two ways to import data into SFC?<br>
 Data import wizard (Setup > Data import wizard - Supports <= 50000 Records)<br>
-Data loader (Client application - supports 5M+ data)
+Data loader (Client application - supports upto 5M+ data)

 What are two ways to export data into SFC?<br>
 Data export wizard (You can export data once in a week or monthly)<br>